Pete Bellotte: Life and career

 As well as working with Donna Summer, Bellotte and Moroder wrote and produced Roberta Kelly's 1976 dance hit "Trouble-Maker", and Suzi Lane's 1979 hit "Harmony".
 He produced and wrote several tracks on Elton John's 1979 album Victim of Love.
 He also worked with Janet Jackson, Cliff Richard, Shalamar, Tina Turner, Mireille Mathieu, The Three Degrees, and Melba Moore.
+He produced Sugar Cane's cover of Bobby Bloom's "Montego", which became a disco hit for the group in 1978.

 In 1991, Bellotte had a British Top 40 hit with a dance music version of Simon & Garfunkel's "Bridge over Troubled Water" as P.J.B. featuring Hannah and Her Sisters, the featured artists being a US group fronted by British singer Hannah Jones.
 The song would reach number 21 on the UK Singles Chart, with the group appearing on Top of the Pops as the opening act on the 26 September 1991 episode.

 Bellotte won numerous worldwide music industry awards, including Producer of the Year in the US for 1978 and 1979.
 However, he felt increasingly marginalized by the "Disco sucks!" movement in the United States, and disliked having to spend time in Los Angeles.
 He moved back to Britain, and since 1993 has lived at Northchapel in West Sussex.

 Bellotte is a leading collector of the writings and art of Mervyn Peake and has written on this subject in various periodicals.
 In late 2015, his book The Unround Circle was published by Nine Elms Books, consisting of some 22 fictional stories.

 Honours

-In September 2004 Bellotte was honoured at the Dance Music Hall of Fame ceremony, held in New York; he was inducted there for many achievements and contributions as a producer and songwriter.
+In September 2004, Bellotte was honoured at the Dance Music Hall of Fame ceremony, held in New York; he was inducted there for many achievements and contributions as a producer and songwriter.
 In 2012, "I Feel Love" was one of only twenty-five historical recordings inducted into the US Library of Congress's National Recording Registry.